joelcorey/salem-bus-frontend/README.md

 MVP
 A mobile-fist single-page-web-app for Salem, Oregon bus transit.

 Unlike many other cities across the United States, Salem, Oregon has failed to develop a worthwhile mobile application for its bus transit system.
 The goal of this project is to address that in the easiest, most-convenient fashion possible.
+The web app will present the MVP for this concept.

 ## Updated user stories
 - The user will be able to load the page and see a search bar